otrl/search-widgets-demo/README.md

 Here we simply configure the widgets (as we did in the vanilla example), and then include the `<JourneyPlanner>` component in our JSX.

+Also, please note in [the webpack config](webpack.config.babel.js) we load [babel-polyfill](https://babeljs.io/docs/usage/polyfill/) before our entry point so that modern JavaScript features are available on older browsers such as Internet Explorer.

 ## Other npm scripts

 ### npm run build